Kineruth/spring-boot-project/README.md

-# Spring Boot - Beginner Project
+# Spring Boot - Project

-The application sets up a "student" database, adds students to the table and posts them in a JSON format on an HTTP localhost web page.
+This application sets up a "student" database, adds students to the table and posts them in a JSON format on an HTTP localhost web page.

 #### **Technologies used:**
 Spring Boot, Postman, Spring Web, Spring Data JPA, PostgreSQL, SQL shell, IntelliJ.